jrmshrdd/Spotify-Song-Popularity-Prediction/README.md

 ## Run the App
 streamlit run app.py
-Open the URL Streamlit prints (usually http://localhost:8501).
+- Open the URL Streamlit prints (usually http://localhost:8501).
-In the app you can:
+- In the app you can:
-Move sliders for danceability, energy, valence, tempo See hit probability from LR / RF / XGB
+- Move sliders for danceability, energy, valence, tempo
+- See hit probability from LR / RF / XGB
-Compare to Top-100 and All-data averages
+- Compare to Top-100 and All-data averages
-Inspect feature importances (RF)
+- Inspect feature importances (RF)

 ------

 ## Results

-(Metrics vary by dataset; below are representative demo values.)
-Class balance (hit=1): ~0.82
+- Class balance (hit=1): ~0.82
-Logistic Regression: acc 0.69, f1 0.78, roc_auc 0.79
+- Logistic Regression: acc 0.69, f1 0.78, roc_auc 0.79
-Random Forest: acc 0.77, f1 0.87, roc_auc 0.67
+- Random Forest: acc 0.77, f1 0.87, roc_auc 0.67
-XGBoost: acc 0.78, f1 0.87, roc_auc 0.59
+- XGBoost: acc 0.78, f1 0.87, roc_auc 0.59
 Takeaway: RF/XGB deliver strong F1/accuracy; LR is simpler and well-calibrated.
 The app surfaces all three so you can choose per use case.

 ---

 ## Deploy on Snowflake
-In Snowflake, go to Projects → Streamlit → + Streamlit App.
+- In Snowflake, go to Projects → Streamlit → + Streamlit App.
-Add these files as app assets (or stage them): app.py data/raw_tracks.csv models/model_*.joblib
+- Add these files as app assets (or stage them): app.py data/raw_tracks.csv models/model_*.joblib
 Select a warehouse (e.g., XSMALL) and click Run.
 Share the generated app URL.
-The same app.py runs locally and in Snowflake.
+- The same app.py runs locally and in Snowflake.
 Dependencies are listed in requirements.txt.
 _______________

 ## Setup